 Children being held at Ursula will be separated from their families and sent to shelter facilities, while their parents will be sent to detention facilities before facing prosecution.

-Around 200 migrants held inside the facility were minors unaccompanied by adults, CBP told the Associated Press.
+Around 200 people held inside the facility were minors unaccompanied by adults, CBP told the Associated Press.

 Another 500 parents and children were kept in “family units," the AP reported.

 The images and video released by the CBP sparked widespread outrage and controversy about the use of the word "cages" to describe the metal enclosures.

 Several media outlets and reporters — including those who were allowed to visit the facility on Sunday — explicitly said that families were being kept in cages.